textpattern/textpattern.github.io/administration/preferences-panel.md

 ##### New comment means site updated? {#new_comment_means_site_updated}

 The database keeps track of when the last change to your site has happened.
-When this setting is set to “Yes”, a new comment will also update this value.
-This value is used for example for the “Send Last-Modified header” functionality.
+When this setting is set to "Yes", a new comment will also update this value.
+This value is used for example for the "Send Last-Modified header" functionality.

 #### Custom Fields {#custom_fields}